 Wortley Report Recommendations Update

-The Halifax, Nova Scotia: Street Checks Report, also known as the “Wortley Report” was commissioned by the Nova Scotia Human Rights Commission.
-It completed by Dr. Scot Wortley and released in March of 2019.
-Dr. Wortley examined the relationship between race and street checks in Halifax Regional Municipality and made several recommendations related to banning or regulating street checks, data collection and improving police community relations.
+The Halifax, Nova Scotia: Street Checks Report [PDF], also known as the “Wortley Report” was commissioned by the Nova Scotia Human Rights Commission (NSHRC).
+The NSHRC selected Professor Scot Wortley, University of Toronto, to review all available data, consult stakeholders and to provide a report with recommendations.
+Dr. Wortley examined the relationship between race and street checks in Halifax Regional Municipality, the report was divided into four sections: Ban street checks; Regulate street checks if a ban was not possible; Data collection and maintaining information; Community relations.

 When reviewing the tracking document below, please note the following:

 - The document includes the recommendations on banning street checks, data collection and police community relations.

 - Since street checks were banned by the Minister of Justice in October 2019, the recommendations for regulating street checks have not been included.

 - The document encompasses the actions undertaken on the recommendations that were the responsibility of BOPC, RCMP and HRP.

 - It is not appropriate for the BOPC to comment on the recommendations that were the responsibility of others, so no comments/updates or status have been included for these recommendations.